tmieno2/WellYieldPriceElasticityLE/README.md

 # README

-This repository hosts files to replicate
+This repository hosts files to replicate:

+Mieno, T, Rouhi-Rad, M, Suter, J, and Hrozencik, A. 2021., "The Importance of Well Yield in Groundwater Demand Specifications," _Land Economics_

 ## Replication Instruction